 Project Update as of June 29, 2020

-Phase 2 construction work has been completed.
+Phase 2 construction work is nearing completed.
 The work this summer focused on repairs to the existing piping underneath the Central 4 and Central 5 parking lots, along the west side of J-Street, in the Heating Plant, in Mechanical Services, and in sections of the tunnels, located underneath the Main Plaza.
 New piping was fabricated and installed in the open box tunnels.
 The box tunnels have been re-sealed, waterproofed, and buried again.
-The contractor has consolidated their staging area in the Central 4 parking lot.
+New re-seeding of the grass areas is being finalized.

 Since these pipes provide the heating to our academic buildings, the work can only be done outside of our normal heating seasons (between the end of May and October).

 The previous phase included replacing existing (HTHW) lines from our Heating Plant located at the end of Salter Drive up to the Central 5 parking lot.
-The next phase will focus on the remaining areas, as well as running a new gas line to our Physical Education building as part of a tie-in to another project to provide Co-Gen power at the gym.
+The next phase will focus on the remaining areas, as well work related to the newly installed gas line to our Physical Education building as part of a tie-in to another project to provide Co-Gen power at the gym.

 The High Temp Hot Water (HTHW) System at Purchase College is in poor condition in some locations and fair condition in other locations.
 Many components are original and have not been replaced or upgraded since originally installed.
 The college has been addressing ongoing leaks throughout the system and a number of previous emergency projects have revealed unreliable and potentially unsafe conditions in the system.